classgraph/classgraph/classgraph-vfs/README.md

 reported as an `IOException`, because nothing sits between a raw `ByteBuffer` and the caller to translate the failure.
-What such a read does instead depends on how the JDK releases the mapping: on JDK 22 or later the file is unmapped as the `Vfs` closes, and the read throws `IllegalStateException`; below JDK 22 the buffer itself keeps the mapping alive, so the read quietly returns the file content.
+What such a read does instead depends on how the JDK releases the mapping: on JDK 22 or later the file is unmapped as the `Vfs` closes, and the read throws `IllegalStateException`; below JDK 22 the open wrapper holds the file mapped until it is closed, so the read quietly returns the file content.

 `entry.load()` and `entry.loadAsString()` copy the content into a `byte[]` and a UTF-8 `String` respectively.
 There is nothing to close, and the result stays valid after the `Vfs` is closed: